scratchfoundation/scratch-gui/README.md

 - To see how people deal with radical names like these

 - To comply with the Scratch license, which forbids the usage of their name to promote derived products like this mod (because it might seem like the mod is official when it's not)

-I also made the backpack sync to localStorage instead of being completely useless (because we can't access Scratch's backpack servers outside of Scratch).

 Here's how I made the mod: